Hand Dominance and Congruence for Wrist-worn Haptics using Custom Voice-Coil Actuation: Results

-The number of taps in Fig. \ref{fig:results} (c) indicates participants' level of confidence or confusion: lower numbers of taps suggest that participants made a confident and clear decision.
-From our results, we deduce that there is no statistically significant difference among experiment conditions (Table \ref{tab:study2results}), the stiffness pairs ($F_{1, \text{26}} = 1.594$, $p = 0.218$, $\eta^2 = 0.058$ ), nor their interactions.
+\textit{a) The Number of Taps} relates to participants' level of confidence or confusion: lower numbers indicate a confident and clear decision.
+We observed no statistically significant difference among experiment conditions, stiffness pairs ($F_{1, \text{26}} = 1.594$, $p = 0.218$, $\eta^2 = 0.058$ ), nor their interactions (Fig. \ref{fig:results} (c), Table \ref{tab:study2results}).